-We recently spoke to Emma del Torto, Managing Director of Effective HRM and ex-employment lawyer, who spoke to us about the best way of approaching the redundancy process remotely.
-You can watch our webinar with her here.
+We recently spoke to Emma del Torto, Managing Director of Effective HRM and ex-employment lawyer, who spoke to us about the best way of approaching the redundancy process remotely in a webinar on remote redundancy.

 The following tips come from Emma del Torto's webinar; also, in the case of any decisions on redundancy, it is advisable to consult an employment law/HR professional specifically to ensure you are compliant with employment law and making the best decision for the business.